chrisstiles/simple-webpack-starter/README.md

+# start-project

-# Command line tool for initializing new project with webpack boilerplate
+Global command line tool for initializing new project with webpack boilerplate